Brit Catchment Natural Flood Management Project

 The funding from the Natural Flood Management Programme will allow us to bring these elements together and allow more efficient delivery.

 A partnership of Dorset National Landscape, West Dorset Wilding and Dorset Wildlife Trust submitted a bid in November 2023.
-In February 2024, we found out that this bid had been successful, and we will now work towards developing a fully costed programme of works for submission in September 2024.
-Delivery will take place between October 2024 and March 2027.
+In February 2024, we found out that this bid had been successful.
+Our Full Business Case has been approved, so delivery can begin in earnest in February September 2025.
+Before then we have to install the monitoring equipment needed to tell us how much of a difference we are making.

 Our proposal includes a range of solutions:

-The total value of delivering these solutions is £280,000.
-Furthermore, £215,000 has been allocated to detailed monitoring and evaluation of the effectiveness of these measures.
-Staff time to design, secure permissions, and oversee delivery, as well as enable wider community engagement, come to a further £117,000.
-With a 10% contingency, the overall budget of the project is £673,000.
+The total value of delivering these solutions is £170,000.
+Furthermore, £335,000 has been allocated to detailed monitoring and evaluation of the effectiveness of these measures.
+Staff time to design, secure permissions, and oversee delivery, as well as enable wider community engagement, come to a further £170,000.
+The overall budget is £675,000 with £625 coming from the Environment Agency.

 This project is a Dorset Wild Rivers partnership project between Dorset National Landscape, West Dorset Wilding, and Dorset Wildlife Trust.
 It is supported by the Environment Agency through their Natural Food Management Programme.